Illinois health equity bill would prevent hospital closures in the state

 Get the latest state-specific policy intelligence for the health care sector delivered to your inbox.

-Senate Bill 558, filed by Rep. Camille Lilly on Sunday, is a racial health equity bill that attempts to reform the state’s healthcare system.
+House Bill 158, filed by Rep. Camille Lilly on Sunday, is a racial health equity bill that attempts to reform the state’s healthcare system.
 Proposed changes also include the collection of data of health status and outcomes per racial group, legal immunity for patients who suffer an overdose from illicit drugs and more changes aimed at improving Black Illinoisian’s relationship with the healthcare system.

 “The Illinois Legislative Black Caucus finds that, in order to improve the health outcomes of Black residents in the State of Illinois, it is essential to dramatically reform the State’s health and human service system.
 For over 3 decades. multiple health studies have found that health inequities at their very core are due to racism.
 As early as 1998 research demonstrated that Black Americans received less health care than white Americans because doctors treated patients differently on the basis of race.
 Yet, Illinois’ health and human service system disappointingly continues to perpetuate health disparities among Black Illinoisans of all ages, genders, and socioeconomic status,” the bill reads.